sivaleba/com.ap.actitime/README.md

 # com.ap.actitime
-this is to demonstrate how to pull the code from github.
+This is to demonstrate how to pull the code from github.